How are engineers jobless? Many factors contribute to jobless engineers. Engineers are not immune to job loss and hardships.

 #6 Artificial Intelligence (AI) / Automation

-AI and automation are entering all parts of life faster and faster.
+AI and automation are fast entering all parts of human life.

 In the coming decade I see the following changes taking place:

-- Entry-level positions: many entry-level positions will just go away.
+- Entry-level positions: many entry-level positions will go away.
 Especially since a lot of entry-level positions are repetitive type work.
+Repetitive types of work are most easily automated.

-- Fewer engineers: the role of five engineers will be squeezed into one.
-One engineer will manage several AI-run machines.
+- Fewer engineers: one engineer will overtake the role of five engineers.
+The one engineer will manage several AI-run machines.

 - Elimination of certain engineer positions: certain types of engineering positions will go away.
 For example, the role of product engineers.
-Instead, an AI-driven website will deliver product information that once required multiple engineers.
+Instead, an AI-driven website will deliver product information to customers.

 Employers are changing their hiring practices.
-Instead, they’re using contractors more and more.
+They’re using contractors more and more versus hiring full-time employees.

-Also, doing more outsourcing.
-Going to cheaper parts of the U.S., or straight to another country.
+Plus, they’re outsourcing more.
+Going to cheaper parts of the U.S., or straight to other countries.

-- New state employment laws, leading to increased liability for hiring new employees.
-Thus, companies want to reduce their HR costs.
+- New state employment laws leading to increased liability for full-time employees.

-- Create budget reserves.
-This will combat the new economic climate with the emergence of pandemics.
+- To operate leaner to increase reserves.
+This will hedge against the new economic climate with the emergence of pandemics.

-- To increase profits by not paying for benefits such as health-care and 401(k) matching.
+- To increase profits by cutting low performing employees.
+As a result, not paying for extra benefits such as health-care and 401(k) matching.

-When a company takes on more risk, their behavior changes.
+Today, companies operate with more risk.
+And when a company takes on more risk, their employment model changes.
 It’s simple economics.

-According to Deloitte’s 2016 global outsourcing survey, here are the reasons for outsourcing:
+According to Deloitte’s 2016 global outsourcing survey, here are reasons why companies outsource:

 |Reasons for outsourcing||Percentage|